Stuffy33/OS/README.md

 - google fonts = roboto
 - Oskar Sterner = Images ( have permission to use his content)
 - figma = change image sizes

+# Font
+- Roboto

+# color
+ - rgb(240, 240, 240)
+ - #ffffff
+ - black
+ - c0b386
+ - rgba(128, 128, 128)
+ - #00000010

+ # Wireframe
+ - simple wireframe made by hand for the home page
+ - Unfortunatly the other 2 wireframes have been in an accident.
+Suspects: late night and coffee